Hear 'arms in' from your dance teachers? How to finally fix it!

 1. Shoulder Mobility

 Think about how many hours you spend slouched over each day (at your desk, on your phone, driving, etc).
-When you slouch, the muscles on the front of your shoulders shorten and become tight.
-The more time you spend in this posture, the tighter these muscles become, and it gets harder and harder for you to maintain proper shoulder alignment when you dance.
-So we overcompensate by arching our low backs and flaring our ribs forward but not actually doing anything about the lack of mobility in our shoulders and the tight muscles in our chest.
-Add this shoulder mobility exercise to your daily routine to loosen those tight muscles and see major results in your posture!
+When you slouch, the muscles on the front of your shoulders shorten and become tight and the muscles on the back of your body lengthen and become weak.
+In addition, Irish dancers tend to have limited mobility in their shoulder joint due to lack of arm movements as seen in other dance forms.
+So to get our shoulders "back", we overcompensate by arching our low backs and flaring our ribs forward but not actually doing anything about the lack of mobility in our shoulders, the tight muscles in our chest and the weakness through our back.
+Increasing shoulder mobility allows your shoulders to be in an ideal spot to then utilize the arm adductors to keep arms in (see below!)
+To start opening up the range of motion in your shoulder joint, add this shoulder mobility exercise to your daily routine.
 Click the below image to see the video.

 2. Arm Adductor Strength